olerom/oac-news/README.md

-# oac-news
+# oac-news.com
 My first time ever project
-+ This project was made by me in school.
++ This web site was made by me in school.